Eosinophilic granuloma of the femur

 0 images remaining

 This male patient presented at age 3 with a mandibular mass.
 Biopsy showed a dense infiltrate of cells with eosinophilic cytoplasm and grooved nuclei, typical of Langerhans cells.
 There were also numerous eosinophils.
 A subsequent skeletal survey demonstrated no other lesions.
 Two years later, a repeat skeletal survey shows characteristic lesions in femur, ribs and skull.
-This AP x-ray of the right femur demonstrates a well-defined lytic diaphyseal lesion.
-There is associated dense consolidated periosteal reaction.
-There is no cortical breach or soft-tissue mass.
+The AP x-ray of the right femur demonstrated findings as previously described.

 Langerhans cell histiocytosis is a heterogeneous group of disorders, including Letterer-Siwe disease (disseminated fulminant disease, typically infants); Hand-Schuller-Christian disease (chronic disseminated disease, typically children); and eosinophilic granuloma of bone (70% of cases).